 The directors of the Phyllis C. Wattis Foundation will meet twice a year – once in the spring and once in the fall – to make decisions on grant proposals that the Foundation received at least 75 days before the nearest meeting.
 The first communication should be with a letter of inquiry.
-The next deadline for LOI’s will be Tuesday, January 17, 2017.
-If invited, the deadline for Spring 2017 proposals will be Friday, February 17, 2017.
-The Spring 2017 meeting of the Directors will be held in mid-May 2017.
+The next LOI deadline will be Friday, June 16, 2017.
+If invited, the deadline for Fall 2017 proposals will be Friday, July 21, 2017.
+The Fall 2017 meeting of the Directors will be held in December 2017.
 This timeline allows the Foundation’s directors sufficient time to conduct thorough evaluations of the proposals, including site visits or interviews when appropriate.
 Funds will be disbursed within 30 days of the meeting at which the grant is approved.
 The Foundation will award grants up to $50,000.
 If an organization receives a grant from the Foundation, it must wait three years before applying to the Foundation for another grant.
 The Foundation will not fund multi-year requests.
 The Foundation will not fund organizations whose overall budget is greater than $5 million dollars.

 The Phyllis C. Wattis Foundation will only consider proposals for support for a specific project or program.
 The Foundation will not consider applications for general support, operating expenses, capital expansion, endowment funds, seed grants, scholarships, awards, or research and planning.

 All proposals should submitted via our online application form NO LATER than 5pm on the day of the deadline.
 No exceptions!

 How to Apply